-Cash used in investing activities increased from \$4,185 in 2018 to \$31,529 in 2019, attributable to our acquisition of SWE and increased capital expenditures.
-The year-over-year increase in capital expenditures was due primarily to strategic capital expenditures for improving and broadening our thionyl chloride products and automation equipment for cell production for our Battery and Energy Products business, and cyber-security improvements.
+Cash used in investing activities was \$2,981 for the year ended December 31, 2020, primarily attributable to capital expenditures.
+For the year ended December 31, 2019, cash used in investing activities was \$31,529, which was attributable to our acquisition of SWE and \$6,281 of capital expenditures.
+The year over year decrease in capital expenditures is primarily due to completion of strategic projects for improving and broadening our thionyl chloride products and automation equipment for cell production for our Battery and Energy Products business.